For Mentors: FAQs

-As in the past, each student must be associated with a specific project and mentor for the duration of the progam.
+As in the past, each student must be associated with a specific project and mentor for the duration of the Summer Research Program.

 Applications for position and funded projects must be submitted and reviewed by the Associate Dean for Medical Research prior to approval and appointment.

 How do I find a student or promote my project?

 Since our office cannot keep track of the thousands of projects happening across campus, we are working on a posting system for mentors actively recruiting medical students.
 We also have a Facebook page where postings emailed to us will go.
 If you have an opportunity you would like us to communicate to the students about a project at any time in the year, please complete this project description form and return it to our office.

 Mentors have also found success in reaching out the student interest groups to increase awareness of their projects.

 We direct students to the Department Research pages as well as the UT Faculty pages to help find mentors that fit their research interests.
 Make sure these two places on the website are updated with your most accurate information.

 What paperwork does each student and mentor need to complete?

 After a student has selected their mentor, a “Letter of Intent,” posted on the Summer Research Program page, will need to be completed by February 15.
 We use this as the contract that signals the student understands what the mentor expects of them before the Summer Research Program starts.
 It also gives the pairing a month to create a research plan for their summer project, due March 1 with the completed application.
 The application consists of the project proposal and a mentor-training plan.
 The information can be found on the 2018 Medical Student Summer Research Program Highlights and Application.

 The summer research period is traditionally nine full weeks, the first full week of summer through the last week of summer.
 Students are permitted to take off five business days during the period that is to be scheduled with their mentors.